chrisyrniu/Recent-Advances-in-Multi-Agent-Reinforcement-Learning/README.md

-# Recent Advances in Multi Agent Reinforcement Learning (MARL)
+# Recent Advances in Multi-Agent Reinforcement Learning (MARL)
 This is a collection of recent MARL papers with their codes and talks (if available).
 The collection will be actively updated in the next few months.

 Maintainer: [Yaru Niu](https://www.yaruniu.com/)